Derogatory Native American term officially scrubbed from federal use

 Ultimately, nearly 650 geographic sites were renamed.

-For a complete list of geographic sites across the country that will be renamed, click here.
-A map of the sites can be found here.
+For a complete list of geographic sites across the country that will be renamed, visit the United States Geological Survey website.
+A map of the sites can be found there as well.